dotcomjungle/search-autocomplete-by-dotcomjungle/README.md

 ##### About this plugin
 This plugin overrides HTML's (boring and uncustomizable) autofill feature with a pretty looking and highly functional alternative.
-It utilizes the basic functionality of Lea Verou's [Awesomplete](https://leaverou.github.io/awesomplete/), which is extended, expanded, and optimized for WordPress.
+It utilizes Lea Verou's excellent [Awesomplete](https://leaverou.github.io/awesomplete/) in a way that is optimized for WordPress and easy to customize.
 Dotcomjungle's Autocomplete Search Widget's features
 include:
 * Autocomplete that matches anywhere in the text
 * Customizable color themes to match your sites themes